moniad/Operating-Systems/Lab9/README.md

 ```
 In Makefile there are default arguments passed to main.
 You can change them by modifying Makefile.
 Enjoy!
+Please, rate my repo if this was useful.
+Many thanks :)

 ## Author
 Monika Dziedzic, Student of 2nd Year of Computer Science at AGH UST.